Community Engagement Associate

 The candidate is asked to commit a minimum of 16-22 hours per week, with flexibility to attend external meetings and events outside office hours.
 You must have your own laptop and phone, and have the ability to drive yourself to meetings when needed.
 In return for the volunteer hours, benefits to the volunteer candidate include: job reference letter from the Executive Director of SSV, new skills and experience, a current resume entry, networking opportunities, and a chance to work toward a vision of a sustainable region, a thriving economy, a healthy environment and socially equitable community.

 Duties & Responsibilities:

-- Identify, initiate, and deepen relationships with various community stakeholders, organizations, and SSV partners in or related to San Jose and the South Bay
+- Identify, initiate, and deepen relationships with various community stakeholders, organizations, and SSV partners in or related to the Bay Area

 - Serve as relationship manager and primary contact to community stakeholders

 - Attend meetings on behalf of SSV to hear general community concerns, provide information about community engagement, and advocate for participation